Honor The Legacy. Climb for a cause.

 You'll be supported every step of the way by our dedicated team of volunteers and professional guides.
 We will share our expertise in fundraising and physical conditioning, and assist you with gearing up for your climb adventure.

-This 20th Anniversary Climb is in loving memory of Chris Hooyman.
-Proceeds from the 2018 Chris Hooyman Memorial Climb will benefit youth outdoor education and leadership programs through the Chris Hooyman Outdoor Education Fund and the YMCA BOLD & GOLD Programs.
+This Climb is in loving memory of Chris Hooyman.
+Proceeds from the 2024 Chris Hooyman Memorial Climb will benefit youth outdoor education and leadership programs through the Chris Hooyman Outdoor Education Fund and the YMCA BOLD & GOLD Programs.

 The Chris Hooyman Mount Rainier Climb Core Support Team